hrachovcovat/english/09-layout-second/index.md

 >
 > Sketch no. 4 – there is a simple tree made of the letter Y
 >
-> Sketch no. 5 – just a typography.
+> Sketch no. 5 – just a typography